 At Dendrobium Mine, the contribution from porous storage has been identified from piezometric observations (showing reduced pore pressures towards longwalls) and from in the mine pumping data and separated from the total flows recorded in each of the four mining areas.
 The highest porous matrix inflow is associated with Area 3B which has risen from zero in mid-2013 to about 4.2 ML/day in January 2018.
-The Panel notes that this rate is much higher than rate of less than 0.6 ML/day recorded at Metropolitan Mine.
+The Panel notes that this rate is much higher than the average rate of 0.09 ML/day recorded at Metropolitan Mine between 2009 and 2017 and, with the exception of May 2011, a 20 day average water make below 0.5 ML/day (Hebblewhite et al., 2017).66